ersan-kucukoglu/Data_Engineering_1/Term_Project_1/README.md

 To find the top 10 famous actor with the highest number of main roles which credit order is one, I used Actors data warehouse.
 It can be found by counting the characters for which the credit order value is 1 for each actor and grouping them with the actorID and sorting them according to the total number of main roles.

 ## ANALYTICAL LAYER
-In the Analytical layer, I created Movies_Performance and Actors_Performance data warehouses by creating stored procedures inside which used commands to extract, transform and load the data into the tables; and by joining the variables which are needed for analysis from three tables into one table.
+In the Analytical layer, I created denormalized data structured Movies_Performance and Actors_Performance data warehouses using the operatioanal layer and by creating stored procedures inside which used commands to extract, transform and load the data into the tables; and by joining the variables which are needed for analysis from three tables into one table.
 - ACTORS PERFORMANCE
 ```
 DROP PROCEDURE IF EXISTS GetActorsPerformance;